 Senta, who attended primary school in Fürth, was throughout her entire childhood aware of the antisemitic sentiment that surrounded her.
 Because she wanted to go to university she continued her studies at the Gymnasium in Nuremberg, to which she traveled by train every day in order to fulfill all her obligations and obtain a school-leaving certificate.
 Since her parents forbade her to ride on the Sabbath, she received a special permit from the Bavarian ministry of education exempting her from studies on that day, which aroused an antisemitic response at the school.

-In 1970 Josephthal again returned to her kibbutz, this time as its secretary.
-In 1972 the minister of agriculture asked her to chair the board of management of Mekorot, the national water corporation.
+In 1970 Josephthal again returned to her kibbutz, this time as its general secretary and director of the Hebrew Ulpan.
+In 1972 the minister of agriculture asked her to chair the board of management of Mekorot, the national water corporation of Israel.
 She left this post two years later, when she undertook to head the Settlement Department of the Agricultural Center, a position she held until 1978.
-In the course of her work at the Agricultural Center, she entered the eighth Knesset in 1976 when MK Zvi Guershoni died, and remained there until the end of its term in 1977, refusing to be a candidate for the ninth Knesset.
-Returning to her kibbutz in 1978 she began work at the plastics factory that was jointly owned by Mishmar ha-Emek and Gal-Ed, remaining there till her retirement at the age of eighty-eight.
+In the course of her work at the Agricultural Center, she entered the eighth Knesset in 1976 when MK Zvi Guershoni died, and remained there until the end of the term in 1977, refusing to be a candidate for the ninth Knesset.
+Returning to her kibbutz in 1978 she began work at the plastics factory jointly owned by Mishmar ha-Emek and Gal-Ed, remaining there till her retirement at the age of 88.

 In the course of her long and active life, Senta Josephthal frequently traveled abroad on behalf of national and party organizations.
 In 1960 she went to India and the Far East; in 1963 she attended the International Socialist Congress in Amsterdam; in 1965, the JNF Conference in London; in 1969, the Congress of Pioneering Movements in the United States; in June 1970, the Congress of the Austrian Socialist Party; in December of that year, she was a member of a Labor Party delegation to Germany; in 1972 she attended the Co-operatives conference in Warsaw; in 1975, an executive committee meeting of the International Organization of Cooperatives in Stockholm.